-Every nurse is familiar with the word “stress” which is most of the time equivalent to colloquial medical term of “toxic” which for us nurses means too many patients to handle.
-This scenario is one of the causes of a work-related stress which according to WHO can damage employees’ health and performance.
+Every nurse is familiar with the word “stress” which is most of the time equivalent to the colloquial medical term of “toxic” which for us nurses means too many patients to handle.
+This scenario is one of the causes of work-related stress which according to WHO can damage employees’ health and performance.
 It could also be caused by little support from supervisors and colleagues, as well as little control over work processes.

-On the other hand, patients can have several reasons to feel stressed too like present illness, personal problem and even financial issues.
+On the other hand, patients can have several reasons to feel stressed too like present illness, personal problems, and even financial issues.
 It really ranges from family, health, and work to either physiological or psychological stressors.

 Stress versus Anxiety

 Most of the time, they are used simultaneously but actually there is a difference between the two.
 This is due to the reaction of the body which is the same for both.
 Let us enumerate their dissimilarities.

 - feeling of “worry”, nervousness and uneasiness